Skeletons (Stevie Wonder song)

 "Skeletons" is a number-one R&B single performed by American recording artist Stevie Wonder from his 1987 Characters album.

 Song background

 The song is an R&B record about lies and deceptions being uncovered.
 The 12-inch extended version features short sound bites from prominent figures such as Col. Oliver North ("I am not ashamed of anything in my professional and personal conduct") and President Ronald Reagan ("The United States has not made concessions to those who hold our people captive in Lebanon") among others.
 This has remained a popular R&B uptempo song for Stevie Wonder, as well receiving airplay from urban radio stations.

+The song is briefly used in the 1988 action film Die Hard.

 Critical reception

 Jon Pareles of the New York Times proclaimed, "The tune's synthesizer groove recalls Mr. Wonder's Superstition, while the chorus echoes P-Funk - and the combination makes moral indignation danceable."
 Ed Hogan of Allmusic described the tune as " a Wonder one-man band tour de force. " Lynn Van Matre of the Chicago Tribune also called Skeletons a "funky, danceable" tune.